castai/terraform-provider-castai/docs/data-sources/workload_scaling_policies.md

 - `id` (String) The ID of this resource.
 - `policies` (List of Object) List of all scaling policies in the cluster. (see [below for nested schema](#nestedatt--policies))
+- `policies_by_name` (Map of String) Map of policy name to policy ID.
+Useful for referencing a policy by name without a for expression.

 <a id="nestedatt--policies"></a>
 ### Nested Schema for `policies`